javl/dashing/README.md

 ___

 ## Dashing Button ##
 The Dashing button was made in [OpenScad](http://www.openscad.org/) which is a free and open CAD tool.
 You can find both the source file and the .stl printable files in [the repo](https://github.com/javl/dashing/tree/master/dash_3d_model).
 The bottom part of the button has space for a regular breadboard-size button with 9mm tall actuator.
-The other two parts snap together to create a pressable button.
+The other two parts snap together to create a movable button.
+The button in the picture was printed at 0.4mm because of time constraints.

 There are many ways to connect a button to your PC; I used an [I-PAC](https://www.ultimarc.com/ipac1.html) to emulate the return key of a keyboard.